 This time helps us all prepare for the sessions which take place on your wedding day but are sans the time constraints, the high emotions and the (sometimes) chaos that can be present on the wedding day.
 The engagement session is fun and produces casual images which capture the first part of your love story.
 I have never had a couple that didn’t later say how much more confident they felt on their wedding day after having the experience of their engagement session under their belt.
-My basic Engagement Session package is $300 which includes high-resolution images, often used for the Save The Dates.
+My basic Engagement Session package is $300 which includes a choice of two (2) high-resolution jpeg images via a downloadable link, often used for the Save The Dates.
 If you wish to purchase all of your finished high-resolution images, there is an additional $200 fee.

 Where should we take our engagement pictures?

 I love it when a couple wants to take engagement pictures at a place that is special to them and their story.
 If you don't have a particular place in mind, I can recommend some amazing spots and hidden gems in Massachusetts if you need help deciding.

 Can Our Fur Babies be included in our engagement?